cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Some text strings hold data that have formats widely used on the Internet, and sometimes those formats can be validated and presented to the application in appropriate form by the decoder.
 There are tags for some of these formats.
-As with tags 21 to 23, if these tags are applied to an item other than a text string, they apply to all text string data items it contains.
+As with tag numbers 21 to 23, if these tags are applied to an item other than a text string, they apply to all text string data items it contains.

-* Tag 32 is for URIs, as defined in {{RFC3986}}.
+* Tag number 32 is for URIs, as defined in {{RFC3986}}.
 If the text string doesn't match the `URI-reference` production, the string is invalid.

-* Tags 33 and 34 are for base64url- and base64-encoded text strings,
+* Tag numbers 33 and 34 are for base64url- and base64-encoded text strings,
   as defined in {{RFC4648}}.
 If any of:
   * the encoded text string contains non-alphabet characters or only 1 character in the last block of 4, or